jonahgoldwastaken/milestone-sprint/README.md

 # Milestone Sprint

-Prepare a sprint for the milestone which is closest due
+Prepare your GitHub project for a sprint by automatically moving cards with the closest-due milstone attached from the backlog to your to do column.

 ## Inputs